 - Back up your data.
 If your business does become a target, it’s important to always have a backup of all your files secured.
 You can use cloud sharing or an external hard drive to do this—better yet, why not both?

 - Don’t forget to secure your mobile devices.
 Your computer isn’t the only electronic device that can be breached.

 Implementing the tips above can help you and your employees shield your business from unwanted cyber threats.
 Having cyber event expense insurance can also help you cover your business in the event of a breach.

 Although business owners may have misconceptions surrounding cyber insurance, a cyber attack can severely impact your finances, along with your reputation with customers, if your business is not protected properly.
 Having the proper safeguards in place can help you minimize cyber threats against your business.

 3. Customer Injuries

 When a customer gets a booboo, your business could get a booboo as well.
-Slips, trips, and falls are a leading cause of injury in Canada according to Statistics Canada, and lawsuits stemming from these kinds of bodily injury events are common amongst small business owners – so you need to be prepared.
+Falls are the most common cause of injury in Canada according to Statistics Canada, and lawsuits stemming from these kinds of bodily injury events are common amongst small business owners – so you need to be prepared.

 In situations of third party bodily injury, you would turn to your commercial general liability (CGL) insurance for protection, but there are ways for you to proactively protect yourself from these accidents.
 Our downloadable infographic can help you watch for booboos that could impact your business.